Selah Marley

-Selah Louise Marley (born November 12, 1998) is an American fashion model and singer.
-Marley is a daughter of singer-songwriter and rapper Lauryn Hill and football player Rohan Marley, as well as a granddaughter of reggae musician Bob Marley.
-Marley has walked the runway for Chanel, and has starred in campaigns for Dior, Calvin Klein, Telfar and Michael Kors.
-She has also made appearances in American Vogue, and has been featured on the covers of Wonderland, Flaunt, UK Sunday Times, and L'Uomo Vogue.
-In 2017, she was placed on the Maxim Hot 100 list.
+Selah Louise Marley (born November 12, 1998) is an American model and singer.
+She is the daughter of rapper/singer Lauryn Hill and former football player Rohan Marley and a granddaughter of late reggae musician Bob Marley.
+She has walked the runway for Chanel and served as a brand ambassador for the Chanel Chance fragrance.
+Marley has also acted as a muse for Dior's beauty line and starred in campaigns for Calvin Klein, Telfar and Michael Kors.

+Her work has earned her features in American Vogue and CR Fashion Book, along with cover appearances for Wonderland, UK Sunday Times, and L'Uomo Vogue.
+In 2017, she was named to the Maxim Hot 100 list.

 Early life and career

-Marley was born to American singer Lauryn Hill and Jamaican entrepreneur Rohan Marley, who never married but had a long-term partnership for 15 years.
+Marley was born to American singer Lauryn Hill and Jamaican entrepreneur Rohan Marley, who never legally married but had a long-term partnership for 15 years.
 She is the granddaughter of reggae icon Bob Marley.
 The name Selah is Hebrew, meaning "meditational pause".
 Marley has numerous siblings and half-siblings between her parents.
 The most recent addition is through her father's marriage to Brazilian model Barbara Fialho.
-Marley contends that her childhood was complex and traumatic at times.
+Marley says that her childhood was complex and traumatic at times.

-Born in Miami and raised in South Orange, New Jersey, Marley attended Columbia High School.
+Born in Miami and raised in South Orange, New Jersey, Marley attended Columbia High School in Maplewood, New Jersey.

-Marley is a student of New York University's Gallatin School of Individualized Study, concentrating on science, comparative religion, and philosophy.
+As of 2017, Marley was a student of New York University's Gallatin School of Individualized Study, concentrating on science, comparative religion, and philosophy.

 Marley started modeling in 2011, when she was featured in Teen Vogue, additionally she has appeared in Vogue, CR Fashion Book, Dazed, Elle, Harper's Bazaar, L'Officiel, Love, Vanity Fair, V, and Vogue Arabia among others.
 Marley has walked the runway for Chanel, Calvin Klein, Telfar, Pyer Moss, and Kanye West's Adidas Yeezy line.
-In 2016, The New York Times named her one of 'Fashion's New 'it' Kids'.
+In 2016, The New York Times named her one of "Fashion's New 'it' Kids".
 In 2017, she was featured a campaign alongside Rowan Blanchard, for Converse; and was also featured in a campaign for Michael Kors.
 In 2018, Marley fronted the Chanel campaign for their Chance fragrance.
 That same year she was featured in a campaign for Telfar, and Beyoncé's Ivy Park line.
 Marley also acted as a muse for Dior Beauty.